How to Clean Leather Furniture

 Leather is a surprisingly durable, easy-care upholstery material, but it does require occasional cleaning and triage.
 If your leather furniture is looking tired, follow our suggestions for perking it right up.

-With its rich color and supple feel, leather furniture invites an element of luxury into your room decor.
+With its sumptuous texture and supple feel, leather furniture provides an element of luxury to your room decor.
 Fortunately, despite its opulence, leather doesn’t require the kind of painstaking maintenance you might associate with other refinements.
-Inevitably, however, there comes a time in the life of all leather chairs, chaises, or sofas when a little care is called for.
-Rest assured that it’s not difficult to clean leather furniture, and the process involves only supplies that most homeowners keep readily at hand.
+Inevitably, however, there comes a time in the life of all leather chairs, chaises, and sofas when a little care is called for.
+Rest assured that it’s not difficult to learn how to clean leather furniture, and the process involves only supplies that most homeowners keep readily at hand.

-When you set out to clean leather furniture, the first step is to remove all dust and loose debris from the piece.
+When you set out to clean leather furniture, the first step in how to clean a leather couch or chair is to remove all dust and loose debris from the piece.
 You can do so easily by means of a vacuum cleaner outfitted with a brush attachment.
 Don’t forget to clean between the cushions of the furniture, if there are any.
 Once finished, wipe the whole thing down with a cotton or microfiber cloth.

 Having inspected the furniture in the course of dusting and wiping it down, you now understand which parts of the piece look the worse for wear.
-These are the areas on which you’re going to focus the lion’s share of your cleaning efforts.
+These are the areas where you’re going to focus the lion’s share of your cleaning efforts.